MbqIIB/DevOps-SpecialMilestone/README.md

 sleep 30
 ```

-* Further, it runs the restartplaybook.yml file using ansible to get the application back up.
+* Further, it runs the restartplaybook.yml file using ansible to get the services back up.
 ```
 #playbook to run the application back
 ansible-playbook -i inventory restartplaybook.yml